StarStrider23/Financial-Volatility-Risk-Forecasting/README.md

 Historical daily price data was collected using `yfinance` for the period January 2000 to July 2026 (~27.5 years).
 The data was stored in a SQLite database and analysed using SQL and Python.

-Six assets were selected to create a diversified portfolio across multiple sectors:
+Six assets were selected to create a diversified portfolio across multiple sectors.
+The selected companies represent different sectors, including semiconductors, technology, financial services, healthcare, consumer and energy.

-* NVDA
+* NVIDIA (NVDA)
-* MSFT
+* Microsoft (MSFT)
-* JPM
+* JPMorgan Chase (JPM)
-* UNH
+* UnitedHealth Group (UNH)
-* AMZN
+* Amazon (AMZN)
-* XOM
+* Exxon Mobil (XOM)

 Portfolio returns were calculated using equal asset weights.
 The assets and portfolio were analysed using statistical measures including return distributions, volatility, annualized volatility, correlations, skewness, and kurtosis.